Effective Jan. 1, 2020 the distribution of single-use plastic retail bags will be prohibited.

-On Oct.
-15, Devon Council provided first reading to a Single-Use Plastic Retail Bag Bylaw to prohibit the distribution of single-use plastic retail bags by all retail locations in Devon.
+On Nov.
+25, Devon Council provided Devon's Single-Use Plastic Retail Bag Bylaw which prohibits the distribution of single-use plastic retail bags by all retail locations in Devon.
 This is Devon's first step towards reducing single use waste in the community.

-The Single-Use Plastic Retail Bag Bylaw does contain some exemptions.
+The Single-Use Plastic Retail Bag Bylaw does contain some exemptions including:

 dirty, greasy, or hazardous products or materials.

 Single-use plastic retail bags distributed by a non-profit; a food bank, a homeless shelter or an animal shelter, in its normal course of business.

 The sale of multiple or bulk, prepackaged single-use plastic bags (i.e. blue bags and garbage bags).

 Pre-packaged items purchased from distributors and sold in store.

 The Town will be providing two (2) reusable bags to each household, featuring the designs from local Devon artists as selected by the Art Association of Devon through a contest earlier this year.
 The contest was held for two age categories: under 15 and over 15.

 The bags will be available in late 2019.
 To get in the practice, we encourage residents to bring reusable bags they shop prior to January 1, 2020.